Samrat-Suraj/Python_Mini_Project_2/README.md

 # Project_2
-This a Python MIni project : - Guessing Game
+This a Python Mini project : - Guessing Game